 I signed a contract that states I get paid $60000.
 My employer told me that they have to cut my pay in order to higher a certified employee.
 I already signed the contract 2 months ago.
 I do not see in the contract where it states my pay can be cut.

 When I fired her, she started assaulting me and her sister jumped in and beat me too.
 I pressed charges and they have a warrant out for both of the sisters, currently.
 The company recently hired her back not even a month after the incident, even though the is a warrant for her arrest for assault...
 Read more »

 First, I have to ask the obvious question: If there's a warrant outstanding for this person, have you notified the police that they can arrest her at your place of employment?
 If so, why hasn't she been arrested?
-Second, at the very least, you may have a worker's compensation claim against your...Read more »
+Second, at the very least, you may have a worker's compensation...Read more »

 There is not enough information here to give a certain answer.
 In most cases, employers must pay employees for training time.
 There are a few narrow exceptions, but these are very fact specific.
 You should speak to a local employment lawyer to discuss your specific situation.